Skip to content

-Small Shower Room Ideas Sarasota County FL
+Small Shower Room Ideas in Sarasota, FL

 In my years crafting custom cabinetry for Sarasota County homes, I’ve seen the same failure point in small shower rooms: vanity doors that swell and delaminate within two years.
 This isn't just a cosmetic issue; it's a structural failure caused by the relentless coastal humidity penetrating standard MDF or particleboard cores, especially in high-rise condos on Lido Key with limited ventilation.
 Many builders use 'moisture-resistant' materials, but they simply delay the inevitable in our saline environment.